-Taking the above into account, the scheme is found to be acceptable in terms of its impacts on the local highway network (subject to the mitigation proposed) and the parking and pedestrian facilities would be sufficient to accommodate the proposed development subject to further discussions regarding the provision of a shuttle bus arrangement.
+Taking the above into account, the scheme is found to be acceptable in terms of its impacts on the local highway network (subject to the mitigation proposed) and the parking and pedestrian facilities would be sufficient to accommodate the proposed development subject to further discussions regarding the provision of signage to promote pedestrian movement up to the town centre.
 The proposal therefore accords with Policy BE.3.